isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/t-config-sgts-expt.md

   </tr>
   <tr>
    <td colname="col1"> Filter </td>
    <td colname="col2"> <p>Optional.
 A named filter or a filter expression.
-You can either create a named filter using a filter editor, then type the name of that filter here, or you can type a filter expression itself. </p> <p>For more information about filter editors, see <a href="../../../home/c-get-started/c-analysis-vis/c-filter-editors/c-filter-editors.md#concept-2f343ecbed8240f18b0c1f1eccef11e3" format="dita" scope="local"> Filter Editors </a>.
-For more information about filter expression syntax, see <a href="../../../home/c-get-started/c-qry-lang-syntx/c-syntx-fltr-exp.md#concept-72f2563f809747a2a3cff7ec72462a15" format="dita" scope="local"> Syntax for Filter Expressions </a>. </p> <p>Elements of Level that match the filter are exported, while all other elements are not. </p> </td>
+You can either create a named filter using a filter editor, then type the name of that filter here, or you can type a filter expression itself. </p> <p>For more information about filter editors, see <a href="../../../home/c-get-started/c-analysis-vis/c-filter-editors/c-filter-editors.md#concept-2f343ecbed8240f18b0c1f1eccef11e3"> Filter Editors </a>.
+For more information about filter expression syntax, see <a href="../../../home/c-get-started/c-qry-lang-syntx/c-syntx-fltr-exp.md#concept-72f2563f809747a2a3cff7ec72462a15"> Syntax for Filter Expressions </a>. </p> <p>Elements of Level that match the filter are exported, while all other elements are not. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Level </td>